drinkbird/drinkbird.github.io/_courses/jekyll-engineering-blog-github-pages/03-building-the-blog/04-code-blocks-and-typography.md

 3. Use the `highlight` Liquid tag with `linenos` on one post that walks through a multi-step snippet.
 Note one situation where you reached for the tag instead of a fenced block.

 ## Recap & next
-- Rouge tokenises fenced code at build time; the colours come from a separate stylesheet you generate with `rougify`.
+- Rouge tokenises fenced code at build time; the colors come from a separate stylesheet you generate with `rougify`.
 - Fenced blocks cover 95% of cases; reach for the `highlight` tag when you need line numbers or line marking.
 - Style inline `code` and block `pre.highlight` separately - they have different jobs.
 - A 20-line vanilla-JS include is enough for copy-to-clipboard; no plugin required.